Health conditions

 • Candida auris is very uncommon in Australia.

-• Candida auris is resistant to many powerful antifungal medications.
+• Candida auris is resistant to many antifungal medications.

-• Candida auris can spread from person to person through contact with infected people or people who carry the fungus without it causing infection within themselves.
+• Candida auris can spread from person to person through contact with infected or colonised people.

 • Hand hygiene is a simple but very effective measure that stops the spread of germs.